 - Rotavirus is the most common cause of severe diarrheal disease in children worldwide and accounts for approximately one-third of the nearly 600,000 global child deaths attributable to diarrhea.
 Ninety-five percent of these deaths occur in developing countries.

 - Rotavirus is found in all countries.
 Regardless of hygiene practices or access to clean water, nearly every child in the world is at risk of infection with rotavirus before age three.

 - In young children, rotavirus disease is characterized by diarrhea, vomiting, fever, and severe dehydration.
 In fatal cases, death is caused by severe dehydration due to rotavirus infection.

 - Rotavirus disease cannot be treated with antibiotics or other drugs.
 Rehydration therapy is an important part of treating dehydration due to diarrheal diseases, including rotavirus.

 - Vaccination offers the best hope for preventing severe rotavirus illness, particularly in settings where access to medical care is limited.

 - There are two currently licensed vaccines against rotavirus: Merck’s RotaTeq® and GlaxoSmithKline’s Rotarix®.
 Studies of these vaccines have demonstrated their safety and efficacy among children in every region of the world.
-Safety and efficacy trials in Africa and Asia found that the vaccines dramatically reduced severe disease among infants in developing countries, where the majority of rotavirus deaths occur.
+Trials in Africa and Asia found that the vaccines dramatically reduced severe disease among infants in developing countries, where the majority of rotavirus deaths occur.
 Results from these trials are essential to national governments as they make informed decisions about introducing rotavirus vaccines into the public sector.